IMPORTANT SAFETY INFORMATION

 How should I take LYNPARZA?

-- Your health care provider may temporarily stop treatment with LYNPARZA or change your dose of LYNPARZA if you experience side effects
+- Do not change your dose or stop taking LYNPARZA unless your healthcare provider tells you to.
+Your healthcare provider may temporarily stop treatment with LYNPARZA or change your dose of LYNPARZA if you experience side effects

-- LYNPARZA comes as tablets and capsules.
-LYNPARZA tablets and capsules are not the same.
-If your health care provider prescribes LYNPARZA tablets for you, do not take LYNPARZA capsules.
-Do not take more than 4 LYNPARZA tablets in 1 day.
-If you have any questions about LYNPARZA, talk to your health care provider or pharmacist
+- Do not take more than 4 LYNPARZA tablets in 1 day.
+If you have any questions about LYNPARZA, talk to your healthcare provider or pharmacist

 - Take LYNPARZA by mouth 2 times a day